 What is a gravel bike?

-A gravel bike is designed to be ridden on gravel and multiple terrains, such as roads and trails.
-In the past decade, they have become increasingly popular and are the go-to bike for many long-distance cyclists, bikepackers, and multi-terrain riders.
+A gravel bike is designed for riding on gravel and multiple terrains, such as roads and trails.
+It has become increasingly popular in the past decade and is the go-to bike for many long-distance cyclists, backpackers, and multi-terrain riders.

 They are similar to road bikes with drop bars but have larger tires, a more relaxed geometry, and flared bars.
-They are perfect for multi-terrain riding and what many people tend to classify as an adventure bike.
+They are perfect for multi-terrain riding, which many people classify as an adventure bike.

 Some great examples of a gravel bike are the Lynskey GR300, the Canyon Grail, and the Ritchey Outback.
-These can be found on the buycycle website for sale often.
+These can be found on the buycycle website for sale.

-Read our article about "What is a gravel bike?" to find out all about the secrets of gravel biking.
+Read our article "What is a gravel bike?" to learn all the secrets of gravel biking.

 What is a hybrid bike?